Blogs / Guest Experience

 Resort Rio, being a luxury hotel, is using rainwater harvesting to conserve water and invested in sewage plants that recycle the water for other purposes such as gardening.

-Every hotel is trying to become sustainable in one or the other ways.
+Every hotel is trying to become sustainable in one way or the other.

 Some hotels are using energy-efficient solutions such as LED lighting to reduce energy consumption.